saltyorg/docs/docs/apps/plex-autoscan.md

 rclone touch google:/mounted.bin
 ```

-_Note 1: If your Rclone remote config has a different name for Google Drive, replace `google:` with yours._
+_Note 1: If your Rclone remote config has a different name for your cloud storage remote, replace `google:` with yours._

 _Note 2: Above command requires Rclone version 1.39+._